LaqVillon/Dissertation-branch-predictor/README.md

       ------ Size of each input: 348 -----
     ```
   - The  "Specialized-preditors" directory collets the results of the specialized predictor for each dataset.
-Execute the python scripts to print the corresponding bar plots.
+Run the python scripts to print the corresponding bar plots.

 ## Important insights